jekogler/editoring-basics/README.md

-# sharing-github0
+# editoring on Jupyter and sharing to GitHub
-Test sharing Jupiter notebooks via GitHub
+Tests & hints on Jupyter notebooks and GitHub